NextronSystems/thor-manual/usage/custom-signatures.rst

 Additional Attributes
 ^^^^^^^^^^^^^^^^^^^^^

-THOR allows using certain external variables in you rules.
-They are passed to the "match" function and evaluated during matching.
+THOR allows using certain external variables in your generic and meta YARA rules.

-The external variables are:
+These external variables are:

 * "**filename**" - single file name like "**cmd.exe**"
 * "**filepath**" - file path without file name like "**C:\\temp**"